vcameron1/Metapop_ms/manuscript/manuscript.md

 *Expected environmental changes have motivated important advancements in distribution modelling.*
 Climate change has already prompted species to shift their range toward higher latitudes and elevations (Parmesan 2006, Chen et al. 2011).
 To protect ecosystems, we need to predict how species distributions and communities will be affected.
-Commonly used models are most often statistical and based on the relationship between abiotic conditions and current species distribution.
+Commonly used models are most often statistical and based on the relationship between abiotic conditions and current species distribution (Urban 2016).
-They present several limitations in their ability to model distribution dynamics while they mostly assume single species with restrictive assumptions for dispersal processes.
+They present several limitations in their ability to model distribution dynamics while they mostly assume single species with restrictive assumptions for dispersal processes and present difficulties when extrapolated to novel environmental conditions.
-More flexible, but similar models have been proposed to study the role of spatial and biotic sources of complexity in shaping species distributions (j-SDMs; Pollock et al. 2014, Warton 2015).
-However, they lack grounding in theoretical ecology and present difficulties when extrapolated to new environmental conditions.
-Our current lack of knowledge and tools for the prediction of species distribution responses to environmental changes poses serious limitations on the efficiency of future conservation actions.
+Our current lack of knowledge and tools for the prediction of species distribution responses to environmental changes poses serious limitations to our predictive abilites.
-While most current predictive approaches ignore important biological mechanisms, these mechanisms are known to play an important role in species distribution response to environmental change (Urban 2016).
+While most current predictive approaches ignore important biological mechanisms, demography, dispersal, and biotic interactions play key roles in species response to environmental change ().
-More mechanistic approaches are required to project species distribution and several calls have been made for process-based models (Fordham 2013, Urban 2016).
+In response, several calls have been made for models that incorporate the processes mediating species response (Fordham 2013, Urban 2016) and mechanistic approaches have been developped to increase the realism of projections.
+Species' biology response to environmental variables make them more robust when extrapolated to novel conditions and outperform correlative approached by minimizing the predictions' uncertainty that accumulates over time.
 While correlative SDMs are widely used in conservation planning (Guisan 2013), few process-based models are currently used in management of species under climate change.
+Recently developped mechanistic models already improve projections, but more work is required to increase accuracy and usability.
+The challenge now lies in the development of models that are i) customizable to the context of specific species and communities and ii) integrate multiple processes and their interplay (Thuiller 2013, Urban 2016).
+We believe that a strong theoretical background is necessary to guide the development of approaches in order to balance the complexity and tractability of patrameter estimation (Thuiller 2013).

 **DG** : peut-être réduire un peu l'importance de la critique sur la simplicité des modèles pour détailler davantage la proposition de Urban.
 Conclure sur le défi que représente le développeemnt de tels modèles, et de comment gérer la complexité.
 La théorie peut être une façon pour guider ce développement (Thuiller2013)

 *Review of some of the methods such as dynamic range models and forest gap models.*
 In regards to recent efforts, explicit modelling of the processes that underlie distribution dynamics are challenging to implement (Hefley, 2017, Briscoe 2021).
-Process-based models such as dynamic range models and forest gap models relate species abundances to abiotic environmental conditions using population growth rate and dispersal.
-They have the advantage of being strongly rooted in ecological theory and take from niche theory in that environmental performance is driven by demographic rates, linking species distributions to population performance (Svenning 2014, Godsoe 2017).
-However, these are often difficult to parameterize, data demanding both in quantity and quality, and computationally intensive (Snell 2014).
+Among approaches rooted in ecological theory, Dynamic range models successfully incorporate processes of demography and dispersal and improve the accuracy of species distribution projections (Briscoe 2021).
+They are based on the niche theory, predicting species to occur in the landscape for environmental conditions where positive growth rates are observed (Hutchinson 1957, Godsoe 2017).
-Measuring growth rate is challenging (McGill 2012), and require very specific data on species response to abiotic conditions.
+However, such models are often difficult to parameterize because measuring growth rate is challenging (McGill 2012), and require very specific data on species's biological response to abiotic conditions.
-Indeed, the data required for these models are rarely available (Urban 2016).
+Indeed, on top of being computationally intensive (Snell 2014), the data required for these models are rarely available (Urban 2016).
-Furthermore, we find in other situations that local dynamics are insufficient to explain large-scale species distribution (Le Squin 2021).
+Furthermore, we find in other situations that local growth rates dynamics on their own are insufficient to explain large-scale species distribution (Le Squin 2021).
 This suggests that processes at larger scales must be considered.
 Such processes should include dispersal limitations, disturbances, biotic interactions, etc… (Urban 2016????, Stephan 2021).

 **DG** : la transition vers le spatial est akward

 *Another approach recently proposed is derived from metapopulation theory.*
 Another approach recently proposed is derived from metapopulation theory.
 Like range dynamic models, metapopulation models relate demography to the geographical distribution of the niche (Holt 2009).
-Both model families are mechanistic and share the advantage of not being limited by new environmental conditions.
-**DG** : je ne comprends pas la phrase précédente Equilibrium distribution in dynamic range models is only limited by the availability of locally suitable environmental conditions.
+Equilibrium distribution in dynamic range models is only limited by the availability of locally suitable environmental conditions.
 By contrast, metapopulation models rest on the assumption that distributions result from the interaction of habitat availability, local extinction, and colonization dynamics (Holt 2000).
 Indeed, distribution limits emerge and are shaped by a gradient in any of these three fundamental metapopulation processes (Holt 2000, talluto 2017).
 Furthermore, these processes are not only fundamental to the definition of species distribution in a metapopulation context, but also to its dynamics.
 For example, species persistence to climate change may be affected by biotic and abiotic habitat suitability and its ability to occupy suitable habitat, such that distributions do not extend to all favorable abiotic environemntal conditions (Fordham 2013).